Uluru aka Ayers Rock

 There were various stargazing tours on offer, which we definately would have taken up, but sadly it was too cloudy for our stay as there was a nearby cyclone developing, so we didn’t bother.
 The skies must be amazing at night as there is no light pollution, we both love stargazing so that would have been amazing to witness, but Mother Nature wasn’t playing ball.
 Many people went to see the similar beauty at sunrise, but we we’re too tired from all our travelling in Australia and somewhat lazy!

-We knew there was a neighbouring rock, Kata Tjuta about 20 miles from Uluru, but never really realised just how striking and impressive Kata Tjuta would be.
+For the second of our 2 days in Uluru we visited the neighbouring rock, Kata Tjuta about 20 miles from Uluru, but never really realised just how striking and impressive Kata Tjuta would be.
 It’s meaning is ‘many heads’, with its huge domed rocks.
 We hiked into one of the canyons created from the boulders, it’s terrain is rocky and uneven, so quite different to the red dust like Uluru walks, take plenty of water and your face nets!
 We only saw a couple of people during our time there, magical.

 We filled our bags with quite a few bottles of water, and so glad we did, as we got through all of them.
 Dehydration is a real risk here, so don’t be caught out as the area is so isolated.

 - Tip #1: Remember those flies we told you about – You must buy face nets before you go, just incase local shops have run out!